CC/SEAS Visiting & Exchange Students

 - Each course is assigned a course number that represents the a specific school/division within Columbia University, the academic department offering the class, and the difficulty level.
 See the Key to Columbia Course Listings for more details about the numbering system.

 - All students register for courses through Student Services Online (SSOL).
-Registration is available to Visiting and Exchange Students beginning on Thursday, July 30th.
+Spring 2018 registration is available to Visiting and Exchange Students beginning on Wednesday, January 3, 2018.
 See Registration Instructions (step by step) for more information.

 Searching for Courses

-You can use the following webpages to search for fall 2015 courses and course descriptions:
+You can use the following webpages to search for courses and course descriptions:

 - Prior to your registration appointment time, you may search available courses and create a "wish list" through SSOL.
 The "wish list" is a function that allows you to build and store your schedule of classes prior to your registration time.
 To build your "wish list":